What in Blazes is a Scoville?

 The Scoville Scale in Everyday Life

 The Scoville Scale isn’t just for chili heads; it plays a big role in the food industry.
 Hot sauce makers, snack companies, and even medical professionals use the scale to gauge pepper intensity.
-Capsaicin is also used in pain relief creams, pepper sprays, and even birdseed (birds don’t have capsaicin receptors, so they can eat spicy seeds while squirrels stay away!).

 The Wild Side of Heat